bf4/bf4.github.com/resume.md

 ##### A Social Entertainment Site

-*   Writes decoupled single-responsibility Ruby code, such as a feature module that only requires one line of code to work.
-*   I love learning, and sharing, and working with others.
-I began and run Metromix's weekly tech lunch.
+*   I began and ran Metromix's weekly tech lunch.
-*   Offers minimum viable solutions as a first step to getting desired functionality coded and used as a spike for subsequent work.
-*   Enjoys text-processing, including using regular expressions and XML/HTML parsers such as Nokogiri.
-*   Write a Net::HTTP wrapper for our deals importer to increase timeouts and provide better error-handling.
+*   Wrote a Net::HTTP wrapper for our deals importer to increase timeouts and provide better error-handling.
 *   Often uses math to solve complex problems.
-A former developer, once said "wow, we'd been wanting to do fuzzy matching for a while."
+A former developer once said "wow, we'd been wanting to do fuzzy matching for a while."

 #### Ruby on Rails Contractor -- Zavteq -- Chicago, IL, 2011

-*   Build jQuery Mobile Ruby on Rails 3 site with RSpec and custom Devise authentication adapter.
+*   Built jQuery Mobile Ruby on Rails 3 site with RSpec and custom Devise authentication adapter.

 #### Volunteer Web Developer -- Chicago Festival of Israeli Cinema, March 2010-2012

-*   Update and overhaul website from static, inconsistent html pages to a dynamic CMS (Wordpress) featuring online ticket sales, membership purchases, analytics, and social media integration.
+*   Update and overhaul website from static, inconsistent HTML pages to a dynamic CMS (WordPress) featuring online ticket sales, membership purchases, analytics, and social media integration.

 #### Volunteer Technology Chair -- Limmud Chicago, January 2008-April 2010

 *   Manage website, servers, online registration, payment and donation processing
 *   Save money by using free, open source software such as Wordpress, Drupal and CiviCRM running on Red Hat Linux.

-#### Data Manager -- Northwestern University, October 2008-June 2010

-*   Abstract Data From Patient Records and Input Into Subject Case Report Forms For Clinical Cancer Research; clarify incomplete or conflicting records with Principal Investigators
-*   Assist in installing software and troubleshooting computer issues; give feedback and advice on general office and IT support Standard Operating Procedures (SOPs)

 ## Open-source software activity: